Los Angeles Storage Lockers: A 2025 Cost Guide

 • Large units (e.g., 10×20 ft or 10×30 ft): Picture a one-car or even a two-car garage.
 These are designed for storing the contents of a multi-bedroom house, including major appliances, large furniture, and many boxes.
 While storage unit costs can vary based on size and features, understanding these general capacities helps you narrow down your options efficiently.

-Smart Tips to Estimate Your Space
+How to Accurately Estimate Your Space Needs

 Beyond a general list, a few smart tricks can help you nail down the exact size you need.
 Many storage facilities offer an online size guide with visual examples, which can be incredibly helpful for picturing how your items will fit.
 Don’t just eyeball your big items; grab a tape measure for things like sofas, mattresses, and bookcases to get their actual dimensions.
 Remember to think vertically!
 Shelving units can be a fantastic way to maximize space, especially for boxes.
 Also, consider if you’ll need to access items regularly.
 If so, leaving a small walkway can make a big difference.
 And if you’re storing items that are sensitive to temperature or humidity, like wooden furniture, electronics, or important documents, you might want to factor in the space needed for proper packing or even consider a climate-controlled option to keep them in top condition.